Everything We Know About 'Outer Banks' Season 2

 Is the Netflix show coming back?
 Will they ever find that treasure?

-Netflix's Outer Banks was the summery escape we were all desperate for when it became clear that we'd all be spending a lot more time indoors for the foreseeable future.
+Netflix's Outer Banks was the summery escape of 2020 we were all desperate for when it became clear that we'd all be spending a lot more time indoors for the foreseeable future.
 And, at only 10 episodes, the treasure hunting first season is pretty short and sweet by Netflix standards.
 After ending on a huge, tempest-tossed cliffhanger, the fans need to know: Will there be more Outer Banks for us to bask in and pretend we're on an island vacation for a few hours a week?
 The state of the entertainment industry is more in flux than ever during this period, but we're pretty sure we have some good news for all of you.

 Has Outer Banks been renewed?

 The good news is that series creator Jonas Pate told Entertainment Weekly that Netflix had told them, when they greenlit the show, to go ahead and start working on some Season 2 scripts as well.
-So at least part of the next season has definitely been written.

 "Ever since we started, we always viewed it as something that was probably like a four-season, maybe five-season show, but definitely four seasons," Pate said.
 "We've sort of long-arced it out pretty far.
 I'm just hoping that we get a chance to actually tell those stories."